Computer security: Automobiles

 Vehicles are increasingly computerized, with engine timing, cruise control, anti-lock brakes, seat belt tensioners, door locks, airbags and advanced driver-assistance systems on many models.
 Additionally, connected cars may use WiFi and Bluetooth to communicate with onboard consumer devices and the cell phone network.
 Self-driving cars are expected to be even more complex.
 All of these systems carry some security risks, and such issues have gained wide attention.

 Simple examples of risk include a malicious compact disc being used as an attack vector, and the car's onboard microphones being used for eavesdropping.
 However, if access is gained to a car's internal controller area network, the danger is much greater – and in a widely publicized 2015 test, hackers remotely carjacked a vehicle from 10 miles away and drove it into a ditch.

 Manufacturers are reacting in numerous ways, with Tesla in 2016 pushing out some security fixes over the air into its cars' computer systems.
 In the area of autonomous vehicles, in September 2016 the United States Department of Transportation announced some initial safety standards, and called for states to come up with uniform policies.

 Additionally, e-Drivers' licenses are being developed using the same technology.
 For example, Mexico's licensing authority (ICV) has used a smart card platform to issue the first e-Drivers' licenses to the city of Monterrey, in the state of Nuevo León.

 Shipping

 Shipping companies have adopted RFID (Radio Frequency Identification) technology as an efficient, digitally secure, tracking device.
 Unlike a barcode, RFID can be read up to 20 feet away.
 RFID is used by FedEx and UPS.

 Government

 Government and military computer systems are commonly attacked by activists and foreign powers.
-Local and regional government infrastructure such as traffic light controls, police and intelligence agency communications, personnel records, as well as student records.
+This includes local and regional government infrastructure such as traffic light controls, police and intelligence agency communications, personnel records, as well as student records.

-The FBI, CIA, and Pentagon, all utilize secure controlled access technology for any of their buildings.
-However, the use of this form of technology is spreading into the entrepreneurial world.
-More and more companies are taking advantage of the development of digitally secure controlled access technology.
-GE's ACUVision, for example, offers a single panel platform for access control, alarm monitoring and digital recording.